Randomized Exploration in Generalized Linear Bandits: Experiments

 \subsection{Deep Bandit}

-The second experiment is conducted with contextual bandits, which are generated from supervised learning datasets as follows.
-We fix a dataset $\mathcal{D}$ and target label $c$.
-The examples with label $c$ have reward one and all other examples have reward zero.
-In round $t$, the agent is presented $K = 5$ random examples $x_{i, t}$ from $\mathcal{D}$ that represent arms.
-Exactly one arm has reward one.
-The agent maintains a single generalization model that maps features $x_{i, t}$ to rewards.
+The second experiment is on contextual bandit problems, which are generated as follows.
+We fix a supervised learning dataset $\mathcal{D}$ and a target label $c$.
+The examples with label $c$ have random rewards $\mathrm{Ber}(0.75)$ while the other examples have random rewards $\mathrm{Ber}(0.25)$.
+In round $t$, the agent is presented $K = 10$ random examples $x_{i, t}$ from $\mathcal{D}$, which are arms.
+The agent learns a single generalization model that maps feature vector $x_{i, t}$ to its expected reward.
 The goal of the agent is to learn a good mapping quickly.
-Since we compare algorithms with different and imperfect reward generalization models, our evaluation metric is the per-round reward in $n$ rounds, $\sum_{t = 1}^n Y_t / n$.
+Since our generalization models are imperfect, our evaluation metric is the \emph{average per-round reward} in $n$ rounds, which we define as $\sum_{t = 1}^n Y_t / n$.

-We experiment with two datasets: MNIST and CIFAR-10.
-The MNIST dataset \cite{lecun1998gradient} contains $50$ thousand $28 \times 28$ gray-scale images of handwritten digits $0$-$9$.
-The CIFAR-10 dataset \cite{krizhevsky2009learning} contains $60$ thousand $32 \times 32$ color images in $10$ classes.
-We generate $50$ contextual bandit instances for each dataset, $5$ for each of $10$ classes in that dataset.
-The horizon is $n = 50000$ rounds and we report the average reward over all instances in each dataset.
-To the best of our knowledge, the number of features in our problems is among the largest ever attempted in bandits, including recent studies \cite{riquelme18deep}.
+We experiment with two large-scale datasets: MNIST and Fashion MNIST. \emph{MNIST} \citep{lecun98gradientbased} is a dataset of $60$ thousand $28 \times 28$ gray-scale images of handwritten digits, from $0$ to $9$. \emph{Fashion MNIST} \citep{xiao17fashionmnist} is a dataset of $60$ thousand $28 \times 28$ gray-scale images in $10$ fashion categories.
+We generate $500$ bandit instances for each dataset, $50$ for each class in that dataset.
+The horizon is $n = 10\,000$ rounds and we report the average reward over all instances in each dataset.

-We implement \glmfpl with neural network generalization using ensemble sampling \cite{lu17ensemble} and call it \deepfpl.
-Ensemble sampling is an approximation to generating new noise in each round.
-Our ensemble contains $3$ neural network models.
-In round $t$, one model is chosen randomly, \deepfpl pulls the most rewarding arm under that model, and then the training set of each model is updated with example $(X_\ell, Y_\ell + Z)$, where $Z \sim \mathcal{N}(0, 1)$ is i.i.d.\ Gaussian noise.
-In each round, all models are updated by stochastic gradient descent on a mini-batch of $128$ random past examples with learning rate $0.03$.
-We experiment with various neural network architectures: a single hidden-layer fully-connected neural network with $h = 10$ and $h = 100$ hidden neurons, and logistic regression ($h = 0$).
-Our implementation is in Keras \cite{chollet15keras} with a tanh hidden layer and a sigmoid output layer.
-We also experiment with $50$ and $500$ input features obtained by random projections.
-We set $a = 1$.

-\deepts is implemented similarly to \deepfpl, except that we have a single model and do not add Gaussian noise.
-We follow \citet{lecun1990optimal} and \citet{ritter2018scalable} to obtain a Laplace approximation in neural networks.
-Specifically, we construct a Kronecker factored approximation to the Hessian using gradient information.
-Let $\hat{H}_{t, i}$ be that approximation in layer $i$ in round $t$.
-The posterior weights in layer $i$ are sampled as $W_{t, i} \sim \mathcal{N}(\bar{\theta}_{t, i}, a^2 \hat{H}_{t, i}^{-1})$, where $\bar{\theta}_{t, i}$ are the maximum likelihood weights in layer $i$ in round $t$.
-Note that a Kronecker factored $\hat{H}_{t, i}$ has a factored structure that allows for an efficient inversion.
-We set $a = 0.1$.